martynas3336/homework2/README.md

 For front-end simply use some web server like nginx to route to www folder.

-For back-end you are going to need to install node.js and all required packages and then run node app/server.js.
+For back-end you are going to need to install node.js and all required packages and then run `node app/server.js`.
 For consistency I would recommend using pm2 process manager in case something crashes or goes wrong.

 ### How does it work